When correcting for regression to the mean is worse than no correction at all: Biological Case Studies

-Accordingly, Figure \ref{fig:7} shows the bootstrap histograms for $\beta_c$ and $\beta_e$.
+Accordingly, Figure \ref{fig:7rev} shows the bootstrap histograms for $\beta_c$ and $\beta_e$.
 The $95\%$ confidence interval for the crude estimate is $[0.517, 1.037]$ which just barely contains the null hypothesis expectation of $\beta_c = 0.521$.
 In contrast, the $95\%$ confidence interval for the Blomqvist estimate is $[-0.322, 1.075]$, which broadly includes the null expectation of $\beta_e = 0$.
-The extremely wide confidence interval produced by the Blomqvist method, which is in agreement with the box plots analysis of Figure \ref{fig:2}, reinforces our conclusion that the method is of little utility in dealing with practical sample sizes.

-We emphasize that although the null hypothesis ($\beta =0$) could not be rejected by either method, this is not a support for the Berry et al. slope estimate, which is very close to zero.
-The Berry et al. empirical slope should not be compared with the null hypothesis of $\beta =0$.
+The wide uncertainty produced by the Blomqvist method reinforces our conclusion that while this method is structurally robust and theoretically unbiased, it is of limited utility for identifying biological signals in studies with modest sample sizes.
+Furthermore, we emphasize that the Berry et al. estimate ($\beta_B \approx 0$) should not be compared directly to a null of zero.
 Instead, it should be compared with the null hypothesis expectation given in equation (\ref{null_B}), which accounts for the method's inherent bias.
+Without accounting for these structural foundations, researchers risk over-interpreting corrected trends in biomarker research that may simply reflect statistical uncertainty.